charlie-vf/genshin-recipes-blog/README.md

 ## Sprint Six - Profiles - Week Three - Three Days
 The final main sprint was user profiles, including editing functionality for the user's profile and ensuring relevant information displays when viewing others' profiles.

+Project Goals:
+- Users should be able to view others' profiles, stats and follow/unfollow them
+- Users should be able to view their own profile and edit it

+User Stories:
 - As a user, I can view others' profiles so that I can see their posts, liked content and more
     - a user can navigate to other users' profiles and see recipes
 - As a user, I can view a user's  likes & following/followed counts on their profiles so that I can easily browse their content and find new content